 Those who are LGBTQIA+ are welcome.

-Those of all genders (including genderfluid, non-binary, agender, etc) are welcome.
+Those of all gender identities (including genderfluid, non-binary, agender, etc) are welcome.

 Those of different ethnicities, races, locales, and backgrounds are welcome.
 Black lives matter.

 Those who are neurodivergent, including those who are autistic, are welcome.

 Those who have disabilities including mental or physical conditions, are welcome.